An Exploration of Baroque Art, Architecture & Sculpture

 6. Saint Francis Consoled by an Angel Playing a Viol by Gioacchino Asserto.

-The artist employed a colour palette of warm and earthy brown with a highly pictorial solution in the composition.
-Here, Assserto shows the still life of the book resting on the skull and a large viol as additional elements except for the figures.
+The artist employed a color palette of warm and earthy brown with a highly pictorial solution in the composition.
+Here, Asserto shows the still life of the book resting on the skull and a large viol as additional elements except for the figures.
 There is a sharp contrast between the withered look of the saint and the angel, which Asserto achieved through chromatic brilliance.
-The theme of this composition is about the saint of Assisi, much favored in the mid-1630s.
+The theme of this composition is about the Saint of Assisi, much favored in the mid-1630s.
 There is a luminist involvement in this artist’s creation, which in some ways can be defined as Caravaggesque.
 It belongs to the early maturity career of the Asserto.

 Saint Francis Consoled by an Angel Playing a Viol By Gioacchino Asserto